iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Examples of simple misdemeanors include possessing the drug "paraphernalia" (Iowa Code § 903.1 (2019).)

 As in the case of felonies, misdemeanors also have a statute of limitations.
 In Iowa, both aggravated and serious misdemeanors have a time limit of three years.
 A defendant can file for a case dismissal within that time.
-Simple misdemeanors have a time limit of a year.
+Simple misdemeanors have a time limit of one year.
 (Iowa Code §§ 802.3, 802.4 (2019).)

 Defendants can be acquitted of a misdemeanor charge if their lawyers can put up a good argument and prove their innocence in court.
 Deferred adjudication may also be granted to defendants who plead guilty.